Leading Terms of Relations on a Level 5 Module over the Twisted Affine Lie Algebra $A_2^{(2)}$: List of leading terms of relations

 \section{List of leading terms of relations}

-As in \cite{LW82}, \cite{MP87}, \cite{C92}, \cite{N14} and other papers on the structure of standard modules over affine Lie algebras, we shall reduce a spanning set of Poincare-Birkhoff-Witt-type vectors by removing the leading terms of relations.
+As in \cite{C92,LW82,MP87,N14} and other papers on the structure of standard modules over affine Lie algebras, we shall reduce a spanning set of Poincar\'e--Birkhoff--Witt-type vectors by removing the leading terms of relations.

-Consider the following conditions on a partition $\mu$ appearing in a PBW-type spanning element $\alpha(-\lambda)X(-\mu)v_\Lambda \in L(5\Lambda_0)$.
+Consider the following conditions on a partition $\mu$ appearing in a PBW-type spanning element~$\alpha(-\lambda)X(-\mu)v_\Lambda \in L(5\Lambda_0)$.